 It may sound a little selfish, but paying yourself first is the best way to build wealth.
 Once you’ve looked at your income, debts and expenses, you’ll have a good idea of what you have left over at the end of a typical month.
 Let’s say you have $600 that’s unaccounted for each month.
 Take $400 and put it in an emergency fund, IRA, Roth IRA, 401(k), taxable mutual fund or savings account.

 5. Improve your credit score

-, less than 1% of people have a credit score of 850, the highest score.
+According to wallethub.com, less than 1% of people have a credit score of 850, the highest score.
 And fewer than 1 in 6 people have scores above 800.
-The average credit score is 679, so most people have an opportunity to improve their score and increase their odds of getting lower interest rates on a mortgage, car loans or other type of debt.
+The average credit score is 679, so most people have an opportunity to improve their score and increase their odds of getting lower interest rates on a mortgage, car loans or other types of debt.

 6. Increase financial literacy

 It may be a cliché, but knowledge is power, and financial knowledge can lead to greater opportunities to build wealth.
 A number of websites offer great, useable, free information.
 Here are a few you may want to consider reading each day, week or month:

 According to a January 2017 report from Bankrate.com, almost six in 10 Americans don’t have enough savings for a $500 car repair or a $1,000 medical bill – not to mention the loss of a job.
 That’s a troubling statistic since unexpected expenses are inevitable.

 It’s important to build an emergency fund.
 The amounts needed in the fund vary by expert.
 A reasonable opening goal is to save $1,000.
 After that, you should try to fund the emergency account so that you can cover three to six months of household expenses.